ali-hue-byte/Data_Structures/Graph/README.md

 The graph is implemented as adjacency list, using a combination of hash table and linked list.
 #### - Hash table
 The hash table stores each vertex's ID as the key and a pointer to the vertex as the value.
 This allows fast O(1) average access to any vertex by its ID.
+Hash_Table_Graph.c file contains hash table functions used in the graph implementation.
 #### - Vertices and edges linked list
 Each vertex stores an ID, a value, and a pointer to the head of its edge linked list.
 Each edge stores the destination vertex's ID, its weight (if the graph is weighted), and a pointer to the next edge in the list.